domschrei/theremin/manual.md

 ### Configuration

-If your computer can't handle the program without audibly cracking or if you aren't happy with some of the default settings, many things can be tweaked by editing the previously mentioned file `theremin.cfg`.
+If your computer can't handle the program without audibly cracking or if you aren't happy with some of the default settings, many things can be tweaked by editing the previously mentioned file `theresa.cfg`.
 Due to the detailed comments inside, changing the configuration settings should be pretty self-explanatory.

 Just restart the application for the changes to take effect.